An Elastic Compute Service (ECS) instance transitions through different states from the moment it is created to the moment it is released.

 |Pending||Pending||Transitory||After an instance is created, it is in this state before it enters the Starting (Starting) state.|

-|Preparing||Pending||Intermediate||After an instance is created, it is in this state before it enters the Running state.
-If the instance remains in this state for an extended period of time, an exception occurs.||No|
+|Starting||Starting||Transitory||After an instance is created, started, or restarted, it is in this state before it enters the Running (Running) state.|

 |To Be Released||Stopped||Stable||